 CHANGING THE TIRES

-If you get a flat tire while driving:

-- do not brake heavily.

-- gradually decrease the vehicle's speed.

-- hold the steering wheel firmly.

-- slowly move to a safe place on the side of the road.
+If you get a flat tire while driving, do not apply the brake heavily.
+Instead, gradually decrease your speed.
+Hold the steering wheel firmly and slowly move to a safe place on the side of the road.